What is Metamerism?

 This is especially true with a car interior for example, where polymer resins, painted and coated surfaces and dyed fabric or leather all should match.
 Likewise a suit where the jacket and trousers should match is under the control of the brand or retailer.
 Products should be viewed under a number of light sources and at multiple angles in a light booth before they are approved for use.

-Unfortunately, retailers have no control over a customer bringing an unrelated item on a shopping trip to match the colour of an item they need to buy for example a hat to match a wedding outfit or a cushion to match curtains as the customer is then only making a judgement on the colour in one set of conditions. .e.g. in a car interior or items which should be a matching set e.g. jacket and trousers in a suit actually do match
+Unfortunately, retailers have no control over a customer bringing an unrelated item on a shopping trip to match the colour of an item they need to buy.
+This often occurs, for example, a hat to match a wedding outfit or a cushion to match curtains.
+The customer is then only making a judgement on the colour in one set of conditions.

 There are 3 distinct types of Metamerism dependent upon which change in conditions causes the change in colour: